lisadunlap/LMM-Vibes/README.md

 # Your data with model responses (can contain multiple models)
 df = pd.DataFrame({
-    "question_id": ["q1", "q2", "q3"], # unique id that specifies a uniqeu conversation (useful if there are duplicate prompts or many models)
     "prompt": ["What is machine learning?", "Explain quantum computing", "Write a poem about AI"], "model": ["gpt-4", "gpt-4", "gpt-4"],
     "model_response": ["Machine learning involves...", "QC leverages quantum...", "Silicon dreams awaken..."],